-Are you an environment enthusiast and like solving environmental issues to protect and promote public health?
-Then a career as an Environmental Health Officer can be perfect for you.
+Are you an environment enthusiast and like solving issues to protect and promote public health?
+If yes, an Environmental Health Officer career can be perfect for you.

-Environmental health officers ensure people's living and working surroundings are safe, hygienic, and healthy.
-They develop, enforce and assess environmental health policies, strategies, and programs to enhance the health and overall wellbeing of the general public.
+Environmental health officers ensure people's surroundings are safe, hygienic, and healthy.
+They develop, enforce and assess environmental health policies, strategies, and programs to enhance the health and overall well-being of the general public.

 To work as an Environmental Health Officer, You need a bachelor's degree in public health, environmental health, health science, environmental science, or another related field.

-This blog is about helping you understand what an Environmental Health Officer is, what he does, how much he earns, where he works, and what steps you need to take to become one in Australia.
+This blog helps you understand what an Environmental Health Officer is, what he does, how much he earns, where he works, and what steps you need to take to become one in Australia.

 1. What Is An Environmental Health Officer?